 Drowning an aerial nest

 Eartheasy.com gives the following instructions for drowning wasps in aerial nests:

 “Aerial nests: Place a cloth bag over the entire nest and quickly tie it off at the top; as you draw in the tie, pull the nest free.
 The bag should be well sealed.
 Set the bag in a pail of water; drop a rock on the bag to keep it fully submerged."

-However they caution removing nests in walls or underground yourself, but suggest hiring a professional in these cases.
-You can read all of their ideas here.
+However they caution against removing nests in walls or underground yourself, but suggest hiring a professional in these cases.
+You can read all of their ideas for natural wasp control here.

 Hanging false nests

-Something that you can do to prevent a wasp problem is actually hanging a false wasp nest by your house (or by wherever you are wanting to deter them).
-There are a variety of products for this, some look very much like a paper lantern, and others look similar to a real nest, but they get good reviews online – even if they don’t work 100 percent of the time.
+Something else you can do to prevent a wasp problem is to hang a false wasp nest by your house (or wherever you want to deter them).
+There are a variety of products for this, some look very much like a paper lantern, and others look similar to a real nest, but they get good reviews online — even if they don’t work 100 percent of the time.
 They are supposed to work because wasps are territorial, and they won’t build next to another nest.
 Some even claim to have success by simply hanging up a brown paper bag!

 There are also a variety of glass wasp traps that many claim are helpful in reducing wasp populations in their area.
 The trick is to make sure you keep replacing the bait.
 And also, please consider using savory bait, such as tuna, as that will attract the yellow jackets and wasps, but not honeybees, which prefer sweet bait.
 These glass traps are very pretty, but you can also make your own inexpensive version out of any type of plastic bottle (soda pop bottle or water bottle).
 Follow these wasp trap instructions to make your own.